Dental care - child

 Toggle: English / Spanish

-Proper care of your child's teeth and gums includes brushing and rinsing, routine dental exams, and any necessary treatments such as fluoride, extractions, fillings, or braces and other orthodontics.
+Proper care of your child's teeth and gums includes brushing and rinsing daily.
+It also includes having routine dental exams, and getting necessary treatments such as fluoride, extractions, fillings, or braces and other orthodontics.

-Healthy teeth and gums are essential to your child's overall good health.
-Injured, diseased, or poorly developed teeth can result in poor nutrition, painful and dangerous infections, and problems with speech development and self-image.
+Your child must have healthy teeth and gums for overall good health.
+Injured, diseased, or poorly developed teeth can result in:

 CARING FOR AN INFANT'S TEETH